INFORM ADVANCES RESEARCH AND TREATMENT OF FATTY ACID OXIDATION DISORDERS (FAODs)

 The non-profit organization’s key initiatives include:

-- INFORM Network’s Annual Symposium “At INFORM’s first symposium in Innsbruck, Austria, there were only a handful of countries represented and three sponsoring organizations.
-On our fifth anniversary in 2018, we had more than 24 countries represented with 15 sponsoring organizations,” said Keith McIntire, INFORM Coordinator.
+• INFORM Network’s Annual Symposium – “At INFORM’s first symposium in Innsbruck, Austria, there were only a handful of countries represented and three sponsoring organizations.
+On our sixth anniversary in 2019, we drew more than 135 participants from 24 countries represented with 16 sponsoring organizations,” said Keith McIntire, INFORM Coordinator.

-INFORM’s 2019 Symposium will be held September 1-2 in Amsterdam, The Netherlands.
+INFORM’s 2020 Symposium will be held August 30-31, 2020 in Freiburg, Germany.
 Researchers and clinicians will discuss the proper diagnostic interpretation of laboratory testing, development of new therapeutic strategies and the role of newborn screening in preventing complications.
 It will also serve as the annual meeting of INFORM.
-The International Network for Fatty Acid Oxidation Research and Management promotes research, education and discussion into the cause, diagnosis, and management of disorders of fatty acid oxidation and the carnitine cycle.
+The International Network for Fatty Acid Oxidation Research and Management (INFORM) promotes research, education and discussion into the cause, diagnosis, and management of disorders of fatty acid oxidation and the carnitine cycle.
 For more information, visit informnetwork.org.